August 13, 2022 by Helena Lombard

-- Production: This Mexican distilled spirit is made from only one variety of agave: the blue Weber agave plant.
+- Production.
+This Mexican fermented and distilled spirit is made from only one variety of agave: the blue Weber agave plant.

-- Taste: The taste will depend on the type of tequila you’re drinking.
+- Taste.
+The taste will depend on the type of tequila you’re drinking.
 Tequila blanco (or silver tequila) is unaged, which makes it very agave-forward.
 Expect notes of citrus and pepper.
-Tequila reposado is aged for anything between 2 – 12 months.
+When you age tequila for anything between 2 – 12 months, you get tequila reposado.
 Known for being smooth with darker notes of caramel, vanilla and oak being prominent.
 Tequila añejo is aged in oak for 1 – 4 years, so you know it will have richer flavor profiles.
 This is definitely not a tequila to mix into a cocktail, and is best enjoyed straight up.

-Tequila is always a mezcal, but mezcal isn’t always a tequila
+Tequila is a type of mezcal, but mezcal isn’t always a tequila